 The Bronco shares its basic platform with the mid-size Ford Ranger pickup.
 That means the Bronco utilizes an independent front suspension consisting of two aluminum A-arms and coilovers (with Bilstein shocks on the most capable models, and lower trims sans the “Sasquatch” option getting Hitachis) that mount to the lower of those two arms.
 Here’s a look at the setup from a few different angles.

 You’ll notice that in the first of the three images immediately above, I point out the CV (constant velocity) axle.
-This is simply a shaft whose job it is to transfer power from the front differential to the front two wheels, which can obviously steer and also droop and bump when going over uneven roads.
+This is simply a shaft whose job is to transfer power from the front differential to the front two wheels, which can obviously steer and also droop and bump when going over uneven roads.
 The joints inside the black rubber boots (the second boot is hidden by the shock in that first image) allow for the shaft to flex, yielding smooth power delivery when the wheels are turning and traversing road undulations.

 On the Ford Bronco, those CV axles span between the wheel hub (onto which the wheels and tires are mounted) and a “Dana AdvanTEK independent front differential unit.”
 Here’s what this differential unit looks like: